epearcecrump/symmetricNNs/README.md

 model = SymmetricGrpEquivNN(dim_n=5)
 ```

-5. Proceed to train and test as you would with any PyTorch NN model.
+5. Proceed to train and test as you would with any other PyTorch NN model.

 ## Tests